Worcester find finance needed to keep squad together for another month

 But while this prospect has failed to materialise, Worcester’s involvement in the forthcoming Gallagher Premiership season still remains in doubt ahead of their opener against London Irish on September 10.

-A winding up petition has been issued by HMRC with Goldring and his co-owner Jason Whittingham looking to find new buyers while hoping to avoid administration.
+A winding up petition has been issued by HMRC with Goldring and his co-Whittingham looking to find new buyers while hoping to avoid administration.

 The crisis appeared to have deepened when a statement released on social media by director of rugby Steve Diamond announced that the clash with Glasgow in Inverness had been called off because of the unpaid wages.